-Your health and wellbeing is our main priority and we are regularly updating our advice and guidance to provide you with the latest information about our response to Covid-19.
+Your health, safety and wellbeing is our main priority and we are regularly updating our advice and guidance to provide you with the latest information about our response to Covid-19.

 - acess to excellent teaching, learning and support

 - access to the specialist facilities and equipment you will need

 During this Covid-19 pandemic, we are asking everyone to work together to keep each other safe by agreeing to honour our community pledge and taking personal responsibility for preventing the spread of the virus.
 Please read our Community Pledge.